Naftali Tishby

 Naftali "Tali" Tishby (נפתלי תשבי; 28 December 1952 – 9 August 2021) was a professor of computer science and computational neuroscientist at the Hebrew University of Jerusalem.

 Early life and education

 Tishby was born in 1952.
-His father Yeshaya Tishby is a researcher of Kabbalah and Jewish thought.
+His father Yeshaya Tishby was a researcher of Kabbalah and Jewish thought.

 In 1971 he graduated the Hebrew University Secondary School, joined the academic Atuda in the Israel Defense Forces (IDF) and served in the IDF until 1980.
 That year he received the Israel Defense Prize.